SDK EBTC Documentation v0.10.

 -h, --help display help for command

-This is a rewrite of the Richard Ramos's solidity-diagram-gen tool which no longer works as it uses solidity-parser which cannot handle newer Solidity syntax like constructor
+This is a rewrite of the Richard Ramos's tool which no longer works as it uses which cannot handle newer Solidity syntax like constructor.

-sol2uml uses @solidity-parser/parser which is maintained by the Solidity tool community lead by Franco Victorio (@fvictorio).
-This is a fork of Federico Bond's (GitHub @federicobond) solidity-parser-antlr.
+sol2uml uses which is maintained by the Solidity tool community lead by Franco Victorio (@fvictorio).
+This is a fork of Federico Bond's (GitHub @federicobond) .
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used to Richard Ramos's original implementation.